IGalat/tapper/docs/dev/plans.md

 ## Possible extensions to think about for the future

+send command arg "key_cleanup" - to lift keys that remain pressed.

+"lift" on send: lift modificators, un-caps, then back

 tap additional keys allowed - white/blacklist

-window adapers and such for controlling (open or focus a window)
+window commanders and such for controlling (open or focus a window)

-"lift" on send: lift modificators, un-caps, then back

 powerwash example action: move left-right, up, repeat - until mouse is moved